CALICO: Self-Supervised Camera-LiDAR Contrastive Pre-training for BEV Perception: Introduction

-Furthermore, we perform thorough evaluations of \titlename on 3D object detection and BEV map segmentation tasks using the nuScenes dataset~\cite{caesar2020nuscenes}.
+Furthermore, we perform thorough evaluations of \titlename on 3D object detection and BEV map segmentation tasks using the nuScenes dataset~\citep{caesar2020nuscenes}.
 The experimental results clearly show that our PRC achieves a significant 8.6\% and 5.1\% improvement on the LiDAR-only modality in terms of nuScene detection score (NDS) and mean average precision (mAP), respectively, compared to the baseline method, when fine-tuned on a small annotated subset. \titlename further extends this improvement to 10.5\% and 8.6\% on NDS and mAP, respectively.
 For the BEV map segmentation task, \titlename consistently surpasses the baseline methods by 5.7\% in the mean intersection of union (mIoU) when finetuning on 5\% of the labeled data.
 We also assess the robustness of models finetuned with our methods.
+We additionally leverage Waymo~\citep{sun2020scalability} datasets to demonstrate the generalizability and transferability of our \titlename.
 Notably, \titlename enhances resistance against adversarial LiDAR spoofing attacks and distribution shifts by 45.3\% and 12.8\%, respectively.
 The ensuing sections of this paper will review several related topics, delve into more details of our methodology and extensive evaluation with ablation studies of our method with existing approaches, and highlight potential directions for future work in the field of autonomous driving perception.